Finite-Time Analysis of Natural Actor-Critic for POMDPs: Finite-Time Bounds for NAC for POMDPs

-where $F^{(n)}$ is the $n$-step Bayes filter (see Section \ref{subsec:belief}), $z_k=(y_{k-n}^{k-1},u_{k-n}^{k-1})$ and $I_k=(y_k,z_k).$ Note that the prior $b_{-n}$ is time-invariant and deterministic (see \eqref{eqn:initial-belief}), whereas $b_{k-n}$ is $\sigma(h_{k-n})$-measurable.
-Thus, the inference error at time $k\geq 0$ is the total-variation distance between the probability measures in \eqref{eqn:inference-error-sb}, which start from two different prior distributions $b_{-n}(\cdot,y_{k-n})$ and $b_{k-n}(\cdot,h_{k-n})$, and are updated by using the same samples $(y_{k-n+1}^k,u_{k-n}^{k-1})\in\bY^n\times\bU^n$ which are obtained under $\pi^*$.
-Proposition \ref{prop:filter-stability} implies that, if the underlying Markov chain is ergodic in the sense of Condition \ref{cond:minorization}, different priors are forgotten at a geometric rate in $n$, similar to the case of HMCs \cite{cappe2005inference, van2008hidden, mcdonald2020exponential}.
-In the case of finite-state POMDPs, for tabular Q-learning, a different characterization of the inference error was presented in \cite{kara2021convergence} under an assumption on the Dobrushin coefficient.
-In this work, we prove bounds on the inference error in general (potentially countably infinite) state-observation spaces within the natural actor-critic framework under different conditions.
+\textbullet~~In the case of finite-state POMDPs, for tabular Q-learning, a different characterization of the inference error was presented in \cite{kara2021convergence} under an assumption on the Dobrushin coefficient.
+In this work, we prove bounds on the inference error in arbitrarily large state-observation spaces within the natural actor-critic framework under different conditions.
+One major difference is in terms of RL approach: we adopt a direct policy optimization instead of a value-based method.
 A part of these results are inspired by the connection between the inference error and the notion of filter stability which was observed in \cite{kara2021convergence}.
-However, one difference is that, in our analysis, we were not able to directly use existing filter stability results for HMCs (e.g., \cite{van2008hidden, cappe2005inference}) for our problem which deals with POMDPs.
-The reason is that, while in the case of HMCs, the current observation is only a function of the current hidden state, the current control action is potentially a function of all past observations and control actions.
-Therefore, in Appendix \ref{app:filter-stability}, we extend the filter stability results in \cite{van2008hidden} for HMCs to the case of POMDPs.
+However, one key difference is that, in our analysis, it is not possible to directly use existing filter stability results for HMCs (e.g., \cite{van2008hidden, cappe2005inference}) in POMDPs, since, while in the case of HMCs, the current observation is only a function of the current hidden state, the current control action is potentially a function of all past observations and control actions.
+Therefore, in Appendix \ref{app:filter-stability}, we extend the filter stability results in \cite{van2008hidden} for HMCs to the case of POMDPs. \end{discussion}